 The Board of Assessors office is responsible for preparing the annual property tax base, which includes identifying all taxable real and personal property, its ownership, full and fair cash value*, and usage classification.
 This requires maintenance of an extensive database on each property in the community, which must be reviewed annually for changes in property description, ownership and condition.
 It also requires an annual analysis of market conditions to adjust values.
-The assessors must submit values for review by the Department of Revenue every three years.
+The assessors must submit values for review by the Department of Revenue annually with a full Department of Revenue certification being performed every five years.

 *Full and fair cash value has been defined as 100% of a property’s “fair market value”, which is the price an owner willing to but not under compulsion to sell ought to receive from one willing to but not under compulsion to buy.
 Full and fair cash value is the applied constitutional and statutory standard, which protects the property owner’s right to pay only his or her fair share of the tax burden.

 The Board of Assessors is also responsible for:

 - Identifying and calculating annual “new growth” increase in the levy limit under Proposition 2 ½ and obtaining certification of the amount by the DOR.